Types of Degrees Interior Architecture Majors Are Getting

 Master’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to interiors.
+Note that some of these people may have jobs that are not directly related to a interiors degree.

 Salaries According to BLS